incertae-sedis/cavatica/README.md

 [EBot](http://www.ncbi.nlm.nih.gov/Class/PowerTools/eutils/ebot/ebot.cgi)

+## Step One: Query Term(s)

 Start by placing your query terms and year search range in **config.txt**.
 If you have a multi-term query, separate your terms with a `+` symbol.
+The first line of the config file is for ease of reading and will be ignored by the scripts.

+** Example config.txt file **
 ```
-Ingenuity+Pathway,1996,2016
+term,start,end
+Ingenuity+Pathway+Analysis,1996,2016
 Cytoscape,1996,2016
-...
+Pathway+Studio,1996,2016
+Gephi,1996,2016
+GraphViz,1996,2016
+VisANT,1996,2016
+Neo4j,1996,2016
+iGraph,1996,2016
+GraphLab,1996,2016
 ```

+## Step Two: Fetch Data

+Right now there are two options to fetch data from PubMed---Ebot and RISmed.
+I fyou wish to fetch data from PubMed Central as well, use Ebot.

+Depending on which method you choose, enter the **01-GetData-Ebot** or **01-GetData-RISmed** folder.
+Each of them have README's with instructions.

+Copy fetched authors and papers tabular datafiles into the DATA folder.

+## Step Three: Verify Data

+If you used RISmed, then you already have barcharts.
+If you used Ebot, enter 04-BarChart-pubcounts to generate barcharts showing number of publication by year.

+Enter **05-OneSentence** to pull out sentences that contain your query term by paper in a html file.
+This helps manual filtering of many papers.

+## Step Four: Network Analysis

+Enter **02-Mango**.
+3D visualization of networks.
+Multi-network addition.
+Identify multi-term authors.

 -----